xdmnl/api-documentation/source/includes/plugin/_accessing_data.md

 }
 ```

-This call will send you all the inboxes accessible by the current user.
+This call will send you all the inboxes accessible by the current user (private and shared).

 The callback's `inboxes` parameter will contain an array of inboxes.